 I suspect it was Bomba rice, which is a Spanish short-grain rice that when cooked, expands in width, and is able to absorb three times its volume in liquid.
 I heard Silvia say she’d had it sent from Valencia, Spain.

 I was watching the world’s best Summer Seafood Paella recipe being made.

 While the paella was cooking, guests were swimming, laying around the pool, and drinking sangria.

 After the stock and before the lobster, it started raining.
 No big deal, though.
-Someone quickly placed a big, yellow umbrella on a stand over Silvia, the pan, and the prep.
-Here’s the view from under her umbrella.
+Someone quickly placed a big umbrella on a stand over Silvia, the pan, and the prep.
+Above was the view from under her umbrella.

 By the time the summer seafood paella was ready, it was pouring.
 It took a few people to bring the paella into the tented tennis court, which was the dance floor at the wedding.

-And after all of that cooking, Silvia served each and every one of us herself — around 50 guests!
-We toasted the chef and dug into this oh-so-delicious summer seafood paella!
+And after all of that cooking, Silvia served each and every one of us herself — around 50 guests.
+We toasted the chef and dug into this oh-so-delicious summer paella!